project-viable/viable-virtual-lab/README.md

 To try out our current demo, click [here](https://project-viable.github.io/viable-virtual-lab/export/VirtualLabExport.html).
 You can also follow the Setup instructions below to try it out locally.

-Currently, there's a lot of placeholder images.
 This is very much an early demo, and it will be improved soon.

 # Getting Started